 - the extent of the employee’s financial dependence on the employer;

 - who supplies the means to work (ie, whether the employer or the employee supplies the equipment, vehicles, materials and tools);

 - the place of work (ie, whether work takes place at the premises of the employee or the employer);

 - the method of payment of taxes by the employee; and

 - whether the parties believe that they are entering into an employer-employee relationship and how this is presented to third parties.

-Contracts Must an employment contract be in writing?
 In general, Israeli law does not require an employment contract to be in writing and an oral agreement is legally binding.
-However, the Notice to Employee (Terms of Employment) Law obliges the employer to provide each employee with a notice of his or her main employment terms using a stipulated form.
+However, the Notice to Employee and Job Candidate (Terms of Employment and Screening and Recruitment Process) Law obliges the employer to provide each employee with a notice of his or her main employment terms using a stipulated form.
 In addition, the Foreign Employees Law requires a foreign employee’s employment contract to be in writing, in a language known to the employee and including specific terms and conditions.